 In January 2004, the Compensation Committee of the board of directors of Charter approved Charter's Long-Term Incentive Program ("LTIP"), which is a program administered under the 2001 Stock Incentive Plan.
 Under the LTIP, employees of Charter and its subsidiaries whose pay classifications exceed a certain level are eligible to receive stock options, and more senior level employees are eligible to receive stock options and performance shares.
 The stock options vest 25% on each of the first four anniversaries of the date of grant.
 The performance units vest on the third anniversary of the grant date and shares of Charter Class A common stock are issued, conditional upon Charter's performance against financial performance targets established by Charter's management and approved by its board of directors.
 Charter granted 6.9 million performance shares in January 2004 under this program and the Company recognized expense of \$3 million and \$6 million during the three and six months ended June 30, 2004, respectively.
-However, in the fourth quarter of 2004, the Company reversed the \$8 million of expense recorded in the first three quarters of 2004 based on the Company's assessment of the probability of achieving the financial performance measures established by Charter and required to be met for the performance shares to vest.
-In March and April 2005, Charter granted 2.8 million performance shares under the LTIP.
+However, in the fourth quarter of 2004, the Company reversed the \$8 million of expense recorded in the first three quarters of 2004 based on the Company's assessment of the probability of achieving the financial performance shares under the LTIP.
 The impact of such grants were de minimis to the Company's results of operations for the three and six months ended June 30, 2005.